arthursw/wetlands/docs/shared_memory.md

 # Sharing memory among processes

 The Python [`multiprocessing.shared_memory`](https://docs.python.org/3/library/multiprocessing.shared_memory.html) module enables to share memory among processes.
 The `shared_memory_example.py` script demonstrate this.

+Wetlands provides [NDArray][wetlands.ndarray.NDArray] to automatically convert numpy arrays to shared memory objects and send them between environments.
+The `shared_memory_example_minimal.py` script demonstrate this.

 !!!note
+    You can find more shared memory helpers in the [`ndarray` module][wetlands.ndarray] module.

+## Standalone example

-    Please see the shared memory helpers in the [`shared_memory` module][wetlands.shared_memory], even though there are not used in the examples.
+Fist, let see the use of shared memory without the Wetlands NDArray helper.

 !!!note